dask/dask-blog/_posts/2019-01-16-dask-extension-arrays.md

 > Built with the broader community

-At the start of Dask, the developers *could* have gone off an re-written pandas or NumPy from scratch to be parallel friendly (though we'd probably still be working on that part today, since that's such a massive undertaking).
+At the start of Dask, the developers *could* have gone off and re-written pandas or NumPy from scratch to be parallel friendly (though we'd probably still be working on that part today, since that's such a massive undertaking).
 Instead, the Dask developers worked with the community, occasionally nudging it in